otto-de/jlineup/docs/CLI.md

 moment.
 As JLineup is written in Java, you need a Java Runtime Environment in version 8 or higher.
 OpenJDK is fine!

-JLineup can use PhantomJS internally, if no other browser is available.
-This is not recommended, as PhantomJS is not maintained any more.
-More and more modern web features don't work in PhantomJS, so it's only an emergency fallback for very simple websites.

 If those prerequisites are fulfilled, you can make a test run:

 `java -jar jlineup.jar --help`